Precise deviations for Hawkes processes: Main Results

 This algebraic equation may have more than one solution.
 It is known that for $z\in\mathbb{R}$, there are at most two solutions of this algebraic equation and $\mathbb{E}[e^{zS_{\infty}}]$ is the smaller solution, see e.g. \cite{KarabashZhu}.
+By dominated convergence theorem, for $\mathcal{R}(z)\leq\theta_{c}$, where $\theta_{c}$ is defined in \eqref{thetacEqn}, we have $F(t,z)\rightarrow x(z)$, as $t\rightarrow\infty$.
+The limit $x(\cdot)$ has the following properties (Part (ii) of the following Proposition \ref{xprop} follows from Theorem 3.2.1. in \cite{Bordenave}):